jmeistrich/rnl-conf-2025/slides/slides.md

 - Try making apps

-- Talk to me
+- Talk to me or Sadd

 <!--
-Talk to me if you're interested and I'll help or connect you to the right people -->
+Talk to me or Saad if you're interested and I'll help or connect you to the right people -->

 <!--